CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

-We evaluated utility using two metrics applied across all tasks, with interpretations tailored to each phase: \begin{itemize} \item \textbf{Task Completion Time:} Time from task start to submission, reflecting overall efficiency in reading, navigating, and locating information.
+To capture both system utility and user perception, we designed a set of reading tasks and applied multiple evaluation measures.
+We evaluated utility using two metrics applied across all tasks: \begin{itemize} \item \textbf{Task Completion Time:} Time from task start to submission, reflecting overall efficiency in reading, navigating, and locating information. \item \textbf{Task Accuracy:} Proportion of correct answers, reflecting effectiveness.
+This indicates how well participants located target comments, understood article content, and synthesized public opinions. \end{itemize} Reporting standardized percentages (0--100\%) allows comparison across tasks with different reading demands.